mw-orcl/Move_Improve/lab800/content.md

 ```
 $ ./charbench -c ../configs/SOE_Server_Side_V2.xml \
 -cf ~/Wallet_ATPLABTEST/Wallet_ATPLABTEST.zip \
 -cs atplabtest_tp \
 -u soe \
 -p Welcome#2018 \
 -v users,tpm,tps \
 -intermin 0 \
 -intermax 0 \
 -min 0 \
 -max 0 \
 -uc 128 \
 -di SQ,WQ,WA \
 -rt 0:30.00
 ```

 ​	9.
 After about 3 minutes scale ATP up to 3 cores.
 Do not enable Auto Scaling yet.
 We will scale manually first.

-**Note:** Please do not enter a CPU core count beyond **3** as the cloud account is shared by all students and you will run into resource limitations.
+**Note:** Please do not enter a CPU core count beyond **3** as the cloud account is shared by other students and you will run into resource limitations.

 <img src="./images/atp-details-page.PNG" style="zoom: 67%;" />

 The ATP service will take a few seconds to scale.
-Notice the status of SCALING IN PROGRESS.
+Notice the status of SCALING IN PROGRESS and the database is still up and processing user transactions during scaling.
+There is no downtime.

 ​	10.
 From SQL Developer worksheet, check your core count